kuasar-io/web/content/en/blog/benchmark-test-report/index.md

 - startup time:

   The container startup time (including pod startup time) measured end-to-end through CRI.
-The testing is divided into two groups, one launching a single pod and the other launching 30 pods in parrllel.
+The testing is divided into two groups, one launching a single pod and the other launching 30 pods in parallel.
 Every group runs 500 times and obtains CDF data.

 ## Benchmark Test Result